 As an Amazon Associate, I earn from qualifying purchases.

 Try this moist, delicious, healthy, banana nut bread with chocolate chips.
-This recipe for chocolate chip banana nut bread is vegan and so does not include eggs or dairy but does use whole wheat flour, oat flour, and ground flax meal.
-Slice it up and eat it warm with a little vegan butter spread on top.
-This vegan banana nut bread is perfect with a hot cup of coffee on a slow morning.
-Enjoy!
+This recipe for vegan banana nut bread includes whole wheat flour, oat flour, and ground flax meal.

 Ingredients for Chocolate Chip Banana Nut Bread: